 While your animals will still be spending some time outside in cold weather, it is inevitable that they will spend an increased amount of time inside.

 The best thing is a sturdy barn; however, sheds or simple lean-tos are better than nothing.
 At the very least, your farm animals will need something to protect them from bitter wind, pouring rain and snow.

-Dan’s tip: put your chicken coop inside your greenhouse.
+Pro tip: put your chicken coop inside your greenhouse.
 This will not only further protect your chicks from extreme temperatures but it’ll also keep your veggies warm.

 However increased time inside means that the bedding in your barn will need to be changed more often.
 This is why you need to keep it clean and dry at all times.
 If you don’t, fumes from the ammonia present in the waste can cause your animals to become sick.

 Chicken coops are slightly different than livestock barns in that they should be built off of the ground to adequately keep out snakes, improve air circulation, and more.

 Your chicken coop does not need to be too tightly insulated, as this can increase the moisture in the air of the coop (which can lead to frostbite in the winter).
 However, it should be well insulated to stay warm and not too drafty in the winter.

 Your birds will likely be spending more time inside in extreme cold weather.
 You also need to remember to gather your chickens’ eggs more often to prevent them from freezing.

 Many people alleviate this boredom with treats to entertain their chickens, like a head of cabbage for the hens to peck at.
 It is also a good idea to leave the door open most of the time so they have the freedom to go outside if they want (unless the snow is too deep for them to walk in).